 By leveraging their scientific training, agricultural scientists have great potential to contribute to documentation of power imbalances (Table 2), and therefore support their mitigation.
-For example, a series of studies documented significantly longer-term soil degradation and crop yield losses than assumed by the laws dictating required remediation periods accompanying underground pipeline installation 48–50.
-This scientific effort thus documented an important structural inequality.
+For example, inspired by farmers’ observations, a series of studies documented significantly longer-term soil degradation and crop yield losses on farmers’ fields than assumed by the laws dictating required remediation periods accompanying underground pipeline installation 48–50.
+This scientific effort thus documented an important structural inequality, with balanced participation from the science creators and users.
 However, science can also be used to passively implement power inequities between the creator and user.
 For example, US Land Grant universities traditionally wield unique power in generating nutrient application recommendations using top-down, siloed experiments (that often lack statistical power51) using data that is not made publicly available and without extensive input from the public, farmers, or peer review.
-Driven largely by water quality concerns, the public has begun to demand more transparency with regards to agricultural nutrient management in the US, prompting farmers and universities to reimagine how nutrient recommendations are created.
+Driven largely by water quality concerns, the public has begun to demand more transparency in agricultural nutrient management in the US, prompting farmers and universities to reimagine how nutrient recommendations are created.
 New programs democratize and contextualize recommendations using open-source methodologies and modern computing power capabilities, while also supporting horizontal knowledge exchange52.
-Iowa State University recently launched an ambitious program, the Iowa Nitrogen Initiative, wherein farmers volunteer to perform nitrogen rate trials in their own production contexts53, increasing the relevance of the data driving the recommendations.
-5354The data will be collectively pooled and used to drive transparently calculated, more nuanced recommendations.
-Similarly, Practical Farmers launched a regional program paying farmers to test nitrogen rates of their choice using replicated trials and sharing their results with the public.
-These efforts are leveraging science to redistribute power more equitably amongst farmers, scientists, and the public, blurring the lines between science creator and user.
+Iowa State University recently launched an ambitious program, the Iowa Nitrogen Initiative, wherein farmers voluntarily perform nitrogen rate trials in their production contexts53.
+This not only increases the relevance of the data driving the recommendations, but also actively involves the users in creating the recommendations.
+The data are pooled and used to drive models that provide drastically more nuanced recommendations: in 2025 the program supported 470 trials and currently provides recommendations for 21,384 scenarios (compared to the previous system where 10 sites provided recommendations for four scenarios).
+The Initiative has been accompanied by significant public engagement, with an average of 30 presentations and 60 popular press products per year and 3,000 unique users registered for the recently launched recommendation tool53.
+Scientifically, this program’s data have highlighted fall residual nitrogen as an important predictor of the subsequent year’s nitrogen needs, which has previously been overlooked54.
+These efforts are examples of leveraging science to redistribute power amongst farmers, scientists, and the public, blurring the lines between science creator and user.
 It also represents an important and positive shift in awareness regarding detrimental power inequities in previous applications of science.

 2.3 Expanding the concept of scientific measurements